GVPproj/pynvoice/README.md

 ### Refactor

-- context7 mcp
 - rename provider functions (from senders)
-- add j and k navigation
+- add j and k navigation, vim style
 - clients, footer messages and invoice screens to new folder structure modelled by provider
 - move number input fields on to same row (input type number?)
 - add delete functionality to lists for senders, clients, invoices
-- mimic solarized osaka theme